Adobe Target has enabled processes and settings that allow you to use Target in compliance with applicable data privacy laws.

-Contact Adobe Client Care to enable the IP obfuscation feature.
+Contact Adobe Client Care to determine which setting you are currently using or to enable the IP obfuscation feature.

 If you enable the replacement of the last octet of the IP address, the remaining values of the IP address can be analyzed using reports in Adobe Target.
 If the last octet of the IP address has not been obfuscated, then the full IP address can be analyzed in Adobe Target.
 You can use the GeoSegmentation feature to map out visitor location by geographic area.
 GeoSegmentation data is granular only to the city level or zip code level, and not to the individual level.

 If IP addresses are completely obfuscated, GeoSegmentation and geo targeting is not available.

 You can add an opt-out link to your sites to enable visitors to opt-out of all counting and content delivery.

 - Add the following link to your site:<a href="https://clientcode.tt.omtrdc.net/optout"> Your Opt Out Language Here</a>

 - Replace the clientcode text with your client code, and add the text or image to be linked to the opt-out URL.

 Any visitor who clicks this link is not included in any mbox requests called from their browsing sessions until they delete their cookies, or for two years, whichever comes first.
 This works by setting a cookie for the visitor called disableClient in the clientcode.tt.omtrdc.net domain.